ethereum/hive/docs/client.md

     ./hive --sim my-simulation --client go-ethereum_v1.9.23,go_ethereum_v1.9.22

-See the [go-ethereum](../clients/go-ethereum/Dockerfile) client definition for an example of a client Dockerfile.
+See the [go-ethereum client definition][geth-docker] for an example of a client Dockerfile.

 ## Client Lifecycle